-This co-cathedral, dedicated to Saint Mary of the Assumption, is the most important church in Pontremoli.
-Its construction was sanctioned by the Council of Pontremoli on July 7, 1630, with a decree that would establish “a magnificent and noble temple able to hold many people (…) on the site of the church of Santa Maria di Piazza”.
-Construction work began in 1636 based on architect Alessandro Capra’s plan.
-Building took place in the area uncovered after the demolition of the former Madonna del Popolo oratory, and work ended in 1687.
-Recognized as a collegiate church in 1721, the church was proclaimed a cathedral on July 4, 1787, with a papal bull from Pius VI, just as the diocese of Pontremoli was officially instituted.
-In 1986, it became a co-cathedral of the dioceses of Massa Carrara-Pontremoli.
+The Co-Cathedral of Santa Maria Assunta is the Duomo in Pontremoli.
+It was approved to be built by the General Council of Pontremoli on July 7, 1630, with a decree that established the construction of “a lavish, noble and spacious temple for the people (…) in the place where the Church of Santa Maria di Piazza is found.”
+Work began in 1636 based on a design by the architect Alessandro Capra in the area created by demolishing the older Oratory of the Madonna del Popolo, and it was finished in 1687.
+Recognized as a collegiate church in 1721, it was elevated to cathedral on July 4, 1787 by a papal bull issued by Pope Pius VI, coinciding with the foundation of the Pontremoli diocese.

 The cathedral is an important example of the style linked to the decrees of the Counter-Revolution – sanctioned by the Council of Trent and used in Jesuit buildings – with its single vast nave, side chapels and short transept, topped by a high dome and a luminous crossing.